CONSULTATION FEE RANGE

 - Persistent muscle spasms

-Other Information on the Colorado Medical Marijuana License Process
+Other Information on the CO Medical Marijuana License Process

 Hopefully, we have made the process seem as straightforward as it is!
-There is other important information about the program, and we have decided to provide it in the form of answers to FAQs.
+There is other important information about the program, and we have decided to provide it as answers to FAQs.

 Applicants aged 17 or less require two doctors to diagnose them with a debilitating medical condition.
 At least one of these physicians must explain the risks and benefits of MMJ to the applicant and parents, who must live in Colorado.
 Both parents must consent to the use of cannabis in writing, and one must apply in writing to serve as a caregiver.